creativecreature/sturdyc/README.md

 It has all the functionality you would expect from a caching library, along with additional features designed to help you build performant and robust applications.
 There are examples further down in this document that covers the entire API.
-I encourage you to read through these examples **in the order they appear**.
+I encourage you to read through these examples in **the order they appear**.
 Most of them build on each other, and many share configurations.
-Here is a brief overview with anchor links:
+Here is a brief overview of what the examples are going to cover:

 - [**stampede protection**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#stampede-protection)
 - [**caching non-existent records**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#non-existent-records)